wp-plugins/contact-form-7/README.txt

 1. Upload whole `contact-form-7` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

+= Akismet says all messages are spam.
+What's wrong? =

+There are settings you need to do as well as checking in "Apply Akismet spam filter" checkbox.
+In the meantime, see this [release announcement](http://ideasilo.wordpress.com/2007/09/07/contact-form-7-14/).

 == Screenshots ==